uddr/gerrit-checks/src/main/resources/Documentation/rest-api-pending-checks.md

 ### <a id="get-checker"> List Pending Checks
 _'GET /checks.pending/'_

-Lists pending checks for a checker or for all checkers of a scheme.
+Lists pending checks for a checker.

 Checks are pending if they are in a non-final state and the external checker system intends to post further updates on them.